Clear-Bible/ClearDashboard/CQRS-Cheat-Sheet.md

 ## Project setup

-The query/query handler and command/command/handler pairs can be organized in the same assembly or split into individual assemblies.
+The `query/query handler` and `command/command handler` pairs can be organized in the same assembly or split into individual assemblies.
 The latter organizational pattern is used when a query or command is used to fetch or persist data in a distributed architecture like a call to get or save data via a RESTful web API.